3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://geometry.stanford.edu/member/guibas/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/guibas.jpg" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://geometry.stanford.edu/member/guibas/">Leonidas Guibas</a></b> Professor and Head of the Geometric Computation group at Stanford, which produces many seminal and influential works in 3D geometry understanding and modeling.
+      <b><a href="https://geometry.stanford.edu/member/guibas/">Leonidas Guibas</a></b> Paul Pigott Professor of Computer Science and Electrical Engineering at Stanford University.
+He heads the Geometric Computation group in the Computer Science Department.
+He works on algorithms for sensing, modeling, reasoning, rendering, and acting on the physical world.
+More recently, he has focused on shape analysis and computer vision using deep neural networks.
     </p>
   </div>
 </div><br>